seanwo/how-to/minidv2hd.md

 ## Step 5: Using AWS Cloud Computing to Upscale

-I tried to use an Elastic GPU attached to a T3 instance and it would not recognize the GPU.
+**Note:** I tried to use an Elastic GPU attached to a T3 instance and it would not recognize the GPU.

 This program requires the installation of NVidia drivers for GPU detection even though Elastic GPUs provide OpenGL support.
 That means at a minimum you are going to require a G3 accelerated instance.

 AWS accelerated computing: https://aws.amazon.com/ec2/instance-types/#Accelerated_Computing
 AWS pricing: https://aws.amazon.com/ec2/pricing/on-demand/